michael2012z/BitBible/markdown/KJV/files/Num.md

 8. But if the man have no kinsman to recompense the trespass unto, let the trespass be recompensed unto the Lord, even to the priest; beside the ram of the atonement, whereby an atonement shall be made for him.

-9. And every offering of all the holy things of the children of Israel, which they bring unto the priest, shall be his.offering: or, heave offering
+9. And every offering of all the holy things of the children of Israel, which they bring unto the priest, shall be his.

 10. And every man’s hallowed things shall be his: whatsoever any man giveth the priest, it shall be his.